-It’s why many restaurants use the power of promises to fight against the epidemic of no-shows - by asking people who reserve a table to 'promise to call if they can't make it' as it increases the number of tables they serve each night.
+It’s why many restaurants use the power of promises to fight against the epidemic of no-shows - by asking people who reserve a table to 'promise to call if they can't make it as it increases the number of tables they serve each night.

-Again, studies back it up: keeping a promise isn’t emphasised simply because people fear the repercussions, but rather because they prefer keeping their word.
+Again, studies back it up: keeping a promise isn’t emphasized simply because people fear the repercussions, but rather because they prefer keeping their word.
 It makes people feel good.
 And this doesn’t seem to change among cultures: keeping your word is a universal value.
 Each of the world’s three largest faiths forbids breaking an oath, for example.

-The cross-cultural power of the promise makes it crucial to collections departments who deal with diverse customers.
+The cross-cultural power of the promise makes it crucial to collections departments that deal with diverse customers.
 Modern financial institutions will have debtors from all over the world.
 It’s a concept that’s easy to transport across boundaries and borders.

 But, while a concept like a promise might be fairly universal, the cultural lens through which it’s viewed might alter how and when promises are made.

-These cultural barriers are familiar within business.
+These cultural barriers are familiar within the business.
 In her book The Culture Map, the academic Erin Meyer talks at length about the challenges posed by cultural differences.
 A French manager, for instance, once confident in their leadership ability, might discover leading a team of Americans is quite different.